 If you are going to be hacked, it means a few things which are going wrong.

 - Someone access to your account.
 By gaining FTP access, hackers can insert their own codes on your site.

-- After entered to your site, they add many types of code in it.
+- After entered your site, they add many types of code in it.
 What the code does depends on the hacker’s objectives.

 Some Things to Know Before We Start

 When your site which was developed at WordPress platform is hacked, you can lose your search engine rankings, expose your readers to viruses, have your reputation tarnished due to redirects to porn sites or other bad websites, and badly lose your whole site important information or data.

 There are few WordPress Hack Removal services and steps or precautions for preventing your website from hacking and the precautions are listed below.